 The Book Prize judges are writers, academics, journalists, librarians, who generally work in the fields in which they judge or they have a deep connection to that field.
 Not all of the judges are, in any given year, from Los Angeles, or even from California.
 Most, but not all, are published writers.
 None is ever a current Times employee.
 Judges are appointed, typically, for two-year terms which are usually staggered so that on each panel either one or two judges are replaced every year.

-Five finalists in each single-title category are announced in late February of the year following the actual Prize year (i.e. the 2015 finalists are announced in February of 2016).
+Five finalists in each single-title category are announced in late February of the year following the actual Prize year (i.e. the 2017 finalists are announced in February of 2018).
 At that time, the winners of the Robert Kirsch and Innovator’s Awards, as well as the Christopher Isherwood Prize are revealed.
-From each group of category finalists, a winner is announced when the Book Prizes are presented in a public ceremony on Saturday night.
-The winners of the Robert Kirsch and Innovator’s Awards are celebrated at this event as well.
+From each group of category finalists, a winner is announced when the Book Prizes are presented in a public ceremony in a Friday night kick off to Festival of Books weekend.

 The Los Angeles Times Book Prize program has been directed since 1995 by Kenneth Turan, who was Times book editor from 1990 to 1991.
 He is currently the newspaper’s film critic.